-In order to run a dividend calculation, you can either use a dividend calculator, acesss your broker account, or do this yourself.
-If you are searching for a calculator, this one is simple yet effective.
+In order to run a dividend calculation, you can either use a dividend calculator, access your broker account, or do this yourself.

 Dividend calculations need several different values in order to work depending on your end goal: